 If you need to take time off to look after your children

 Speak to your employer.
-Read more about taking time off work to look after your children on GOV.UK.
+Read more about taking time off work to look after a dependant on GOV.UK.

 Government advice is not to travel right now unless you really have to - you can read more about if you have to travel on GOV.UK.

-If you already have a holiday booked it’s worth checking guidance from your travel agent, airline or other holiday provider.
+If you already have a holiday booked, check guidance from your travel agent, airline or other holiday provider.
 You might be able to rebook your holiday and go later in the year.